MicrosoftDocs/SupportArticles-docs/support/power-platform/power-apps/create-and-use-apps/remove-an-unmanaged-layer-for-ribbon.md

 1. Import the solution file.
 1. Click Publish All Customizations.

-**The Ribbon component is in the Application Ribbon (applies to "All entities")**
+**The ribbon component is in the application ribbon (applies to "All entities")**

-If the component is not entity-specific, rather it is applicable to "All Entities" declared in the Application Ribbon, then the steps will be slightly different as follows:
+If the component is not entity-specific, rather it is applicable to "All Entities" declared in the application ribbon, then the steps will be slightly different as follows:

 1. Open Advanced Settings.